kowainik/summoner/README.md

 $ source <(summon --bash-completion-script `which summon`)
 ```

-After that you can call `summon` with required command line options, follow
+After that you can call `summon new` with required command line options, follow
 the instructions that will appear, and a new project would be created in a subfolder
 as well as a repository under your github account (if requested).